jorio/Bugdom/BUILD.md

 ## TL;DR

-Clone the repo **recursively**, then you can run `packaging/ship_it.py` to run the build steps described in this document.
+Clone the repo **recursively**, then you can run `./build.py` to run the build steps described in this document and package up the game.

 If you want to build the game manually, read on.